Here's an exclusive clip from Tim Roth's thriller series 'Tin Star: Liverpool'

-An exclusive clip from season three of the Sky Atlantic drama Tin Star has just been released – check it out below.
+A clip from season three of the Sky Atlantic drama Tin Star has just been released exclusively on NME – check it out below.

 Tin Star: Liverpool will see Tim Roth, Genevieve O’Reilly and Abigail Lawrie reprise their roles as the Worth family, and will see them head to Liverpool where events began 20 years prior.